 \section{Discussion}

-In summary, we have developed a design concept for HEPs with both large order and unconventional responses based on the nilpotence of matrices and mathematical induction.
+In summary, we have developed a design concept for HEPs with large order, implementability, and unconventional responses based on the nilpotence of matrices and mathematical induction.
 The nilpotence for an index $m$ is always sufficient for an EP$m$ regardless of the presence or absence of apparent non-Hermitian symmetry, and it covers all possible cases for maximally degenerate EPs with $m = N$.
 This approach is applicable to arbitrary trial system matrices and readily lets us find conditions for practical parameterized Hamiltonians to have HEPs.
 We have explored photonic HEPs with various particular responses, namely an EP3 with 3-vector chirality or directional radiation in PhC cavities, an EP6 in passive ring resonators and waveguides exhibiting EP-induced transparency, and an EP7 in a similar but minimally active system enabling enhanced spectral responses, which also involve the help of Fano effect.
 The other technical leap is our inductive theorem to exponentially raise the EP order starting out from a known system with a maximally degenerate EP.
 We have shown a series of implementable Hamiltonians with such HEPs based on the $2 \times 2$ PT-symmetric one.
 We have also found an EP14 with further magnified responses in the extension of our active system with the EP7.
-Our work will trigger extensive search for HEPs with unconventional phenomena in various kinds of physical systems, such as photonic \cite{Lawrence2014,Peng2016,Gao2019,Brandstetter2014,Miao2016,Liao2023,Takata2021,Hodaei2017enh}, plasmonic \cite{Park2020}, phononic \cite{Tang2020,delPino2022,Patil2022,Chen2020}, and electronic ones \cite{Kononchuk2022,XiaoZ2019}.
+Our work will trigger extensive searches for HEPs with unconventional phenomena in various physical systems, such as photonic \cite{Lawrence2014,Peng2016,Gao2019,Brandstetter2014,Miao2016,Liao2023,Takata2021,Hodaei2017enh}, plasmonic \cite{Park2020}, phononic \cite{Tang2020,delPino2022,Patil2022,Chen2020}, and electronic ones \cite{Kononchuk2022,XiaoZ2019}.
 It will also help practically resolve fundamental issues such as the bound of observable non-Hermitian responses for systems with steady excitation.
-Efficient designs of HEPs incorporating amplifications will be essential to their extensions to nonlinear counterparts \cite{Bai2024} and applications to such as ultrafast pulsation \cite{Imamura2024} and optical computing \cite{Deng2021}.
+Efficient designs of HEPs incorporating amplifications will be essential to their extensions to nonlinear counterparts under steady oscillation \cite{Bai2024} and applications such as mode locking towards on-chip ultrafast light sources \cite{Imamura2024}, and tailored linear and nonlinear signal operations in neuromorphic computing \cite{Deng2021}.